-Both carry-on and checked luggage have their pros and cons, and depending on the nature of your trip you may be traveling with one or both types of baggage.
-No matter what type of baggage you use, check the airline you’re traveling with to understand their luggage weight or size restrictions.
+Both carry-on and checked luggage have their pros and cons, and depending on the nature of your trip you may be travelling with one or both types of baggage.
+No matter what type of baggage you use, check the airline you’re travelling with tounderstand their luggage weight or size restrictions.
 Trying to adjust your luggage to meet weight restrictions in the check-in line will slow you down and cause unnecessary stress.

 Checking in for Your Flight

 There was a time when everyone had to line up at the airline check-in desk to print their boarding passes.
 Thanks to online apps, this is no longer necessary, and you can either print off your boarding pass at home or have a virtual boarding pass sent to your phone.